Contents

 - Where are the records of attendance held: Electronic staff record system (ESR).

-6.2 VTE prevention in secondary care, all prescribers involved in assessment, informing and prescribing (this excludes medical staff), this is for inpatient areas only
+All prescribers involved in assessment, informing and prescribing (this excludes medical staff), this is for inpatient areas only.

 - How often should this be undertaken: Annually.